 William was 15 years old, a Grocer’s Assistant.
 He was living with his parents & sister.

 Soldiers’ Effects to Thomas W. Francis – father, Elizabeth J. Francis – mother, and Elsie Blanche Francis – sister.

 A possible link to Northgate High School Memorial.
 Formerly Ipswich Grammar School for Boys.

-William’s grave at Ipswich Cemetery, photo taken as a post card. ( If you are a family member please contact us.)
+William’s grave at Ipswich Cemetery, photo taken as a postcard.
+(If you are a family member please contact us)

-buried the 2nd May.
+Laid to rest the 2nd May.